aallali/N-Puzzle/README.md

 `-f euclidean` euclidean distance heuristic (not good as manhattan)

+`-f diagonal` euclidean distance heuristic (not good as manhattan)

 #### miscellaneous:

 `-g` greedy search: ignores the `g(n)` in **A*** formula `f(n) = g(n) + h(n)`, quickly finds a **suboptimal** solution

 `-u` uniform cost search: discards the `h(n)` in **A*** formula (turns off heuristics and becomes dijkstra's, slow)

 `-v` replay solution steps in graphical visualizer

+`-t` replay solution steps in terminal with colorized outprint

 `--fast` use a faster search alogrithm but add more moves to goal